EdwinLiavaa/satellite-broadband-service-chain/README.md

 - Instant access to real-time updates and alerts if issues are detected
 - Instant access to real-time off-chain data feeds on price, weather and marine traffic
 - Visibility of all handovers in the Service chain
-- Traceability from source to destination of equipment
+- Traceability from source to destination of solutions i.e. both equipment and bandwidth.
-- Traceability from source to destination of bandwidth
 - Seamless collaboration between all parties
 - Reduce paper work and speed up processes with automation
 - Avoid overdue invoices and payment issues